 Suisei no Gargantia: The female characters regularly involved in combat or important tactical decisions normally wear pants or shorts: this includes Bellows, Ridget, and the female soldiers seen during the opening sequence.
 In contrast, Amy, her friends, and other "noncombatants" who aren't capable of contributing much when pirates or whatnot invade are normally shown wearing skirts.
 This is somewhat subverted in that Amy turns out to be a lot tougher than she looks (as seen in the final episodes).

 Bleach does this in-universe, to a certain extent.
 While Rukia Kuchiki and Orihime Inoue both have feminine tastes and dress, Rukia has a lower voice in the anime, did not have close female friends until going to the human world, wears her hair short, and has a tough-love way of relating to her friends.
 Orihime meanwhile is the gentle, dreamy healer with long hair and a very high-pitched voice in the anime.
-Take a wild guess which of the two is the main Action Girl, and which one was portrayed as having self-confidence issues for the bulk of the series so far.
+Take a wild guess which of the two is the main Action Girl, and which one was portrayed as having self-confidence issues for the bulk of the series so far. note Although Rukia had her fair share of self-doubt in the Soul Society arc, when her guilt over Kaien's death nearly made her commit suicide-by-proxy.

 However, this is discussed/inverted with tomboy Tatsuki and Orihime in the beginning, when Orihime has her speech about how it is her turn to protect Tatsuki instead of the other way around.